 “Silver” symbolizes redemption.
 Gold symbolizes God.
 God has put a protection around His bride.
 He has sealed her with redemption.

 Song of Solomon 1:12 “While the king [sitteth] at his table, my spikenard sendeth forth the smell thereof.”

 These are the words of the church, relating what influence the presence of Christ, her Lord and King, had upon the exercise of her graces.
 While he was keeping the nuptial feast, on account of his marriage with her.
 He was anointed King of saints from eternity, before his incarnation.
 When he was rejoicing before God his Father, as if at a feast.
 And while he was thus distant, the faith, hope, desire, and expectation of the saints, were exercised on him, as their Lord and King, that was to come.
 When he did come, he came as a King, as was foretold of him.
 Though his kingdom was not of this world.
 And while he was here, the Gospel of the kingdom of heaven was preached, and emitted a sweet savor in Judea.
 And when he went up to heaven, after his resurrection, he was declared Lord and Christ, and sat down at the right hand of God.
-Being encircled by angels and glorified saints.
-And in the meanwhile, before his second coming as King, when he will appear as such in a more glorious manner, he sits down at his table.
+In the meanwhile, before his second coming as King, when he will appear as such in a more glorious manner, he sits down at his table.
 In the ordinance of the supper, feasting with, entertaining, and welcoming his church and people.

 “My spikenard”: The graces of his Spirit conferred upon me, here compared to those sweet ointments, which the master of the feast caused to be poured out upon the heads of the guests (Luke 7:38).
 In which ointments spikenard was a chief ingredient.

 “Sendeth forth the smell thereof”: This denotes the exercise and manifestation of her graces, which are a sweet-smelling savor in the nostrils of her husband, and of her companions.